bitcoin/bitcoin/doc/build-unix.md

  Boost         MIT-like license
  miniupnpc     New (3-clause) BSD license

-- For the versions used in this release, see doc/release-process.md under *Fetch and build inputs*.
+- For the versions used in the release, see doc/release-process.md under *Fetch and build inputs*.

 System requirements
 --------------------